-Our exact formulation of the wave scattering from KNdS black hole provides simple and practical formulae, which are arbitrary-precision arithmetics.
+Our exact formulation of the wave scattering from the KNdS black hole provides simple and practical formulae, which are arbitrary-precision arithmetics.
 Unlike known (semi-)analytic calculations in the literature, we do not use any approximations.
-There is no restriction on parameters such as the frequency of the scattered waves, the relative location of the source of the waves, black hole, and observer.
+There is no restriction on parameters such as the frequency of the scattered waves, or the relative locations of the source of the waves, black hole, and observer.
 The exact formulae predict the scattering problem with arbitrary high accuracy.
-While we highlighted several specific applications, it would be intriguing to apply our formulation for more general cases or other observables.
-We leave these topics for a future work.
+While we have highlighted several specific applications, it would be intriguing to apply our formulation to more general cases or other observables.
+We leave these topics for future work.